 Methodology

-CarInsurance.com commissioned 2022 data from Quadrant Information Services for a 40-year-old male driver with a good driving record and full coverage insurance (100/300/100 coverage limits with a $500 deductible) on a 2021 Honda Accord LX.
+CarInsurance.com commissioned 2023 data from Quadrant Information Services for a 40-year-old male and female driver with full coverage insurance (100/300/100 coverage limits with a $500 deductible) on a Honda Accord LX.
+The problem reports pulled were for speeding 30+ over the limit, speeding tickets 1-10 MPH over the limit, and speeding tickets 11-29 MPH over the limit.
+Quadrant analyzed 5,000,736 insurance quotes in 1,467 ZIP codes.